Vegan Recipes/ Vegetarian Recipes

 MUSHROOM MEDLEY

-1. If using fresh shiitakes, slice them, and proceed with Step 2.
-If using dried shiitakes, put them in a medium bowl, and pour boiling water over them just to cover.
-Allow to stand for 1 hour.
-Then using a kitchen scissors, snip off the stems close to the base, and slice the mushrooms.
-Save soak water for a tasty soup base by freezing or refrigerating it.
+1. If using fresh shiitakes, snip off and discard the stems, slice them, and proceed with Step 2.
+If using dried shiitakes, place them into a medium bowl and pour boiling water over them just to cover.
+Soak for 1 hour.
+Then, using a kitchen scissors, snip off and discard the stems close to the base, and slice the mushrooms.
+Save the soak water for a tasty soup base by freezing or refrigerating it.

-2. Put the sliced shiitakes into a large skillet, and add remaining ingredients except the cashews.
-Sauté over high heat, stirring frequently, until mushrooms and onions are softened, about 2 minutes.
+2. Place the sliced shiitakes into a large skillet and add the remaining ingredients except the cashews and sage leaves.
+Cook and stir over high heat until the mushrooms and onions are softened, about 2 minutes.

-3. Add cashews and toss well.
-Transfer to an attractive serving dish and serve garnished with fresh sage leaves.
-Makes 6 servings.
+3. Add the cashews and toss well.
+Transfer to an attractive serving dish and garnish with fresh sage leaves.

-Concluding a Thanksgiving feast without dessert would seem incomplete.
-You would just feel in your bones that the finishing touch of the feast was missing.
+Concluding a Thanksgiving feast without a festive dessert would seem incomplete.
 We couldn't let that happen.
-Our feast will end with an indulgent, decadent, celebratory dessert that may have you coming back for seconds -- that is, if you have room.
+Our feast will end with an indulgent, decadent, celebratory dessert that honors the occasion with a grand finish--that is, if you have room.

 APPLES 'N' CREAM PIE